kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/2-could-concepts.md

 ### Predicatability
 Predictability includes transparent cost usage, including accurate forecasts on future costs based on current usage.

-One aspect of predictability is knowing that your application will consistently perform as expected even if user load increases.
+One aspect of predictability known that your application will consistently perform as expected even if user load increases.
 This is accomplished with cloud computing features such as load balancing, high availability, and autoscaling.

 Predictability in the cloud lets you move forward with confidence.
 Predictability can be focused on performance predictability or cost predictability.
 Both performance and cost predictability are heavily influenced by the Microsoft Azure Well-Architected Framework.
 Deploy a solution that’s built around this framework and you have a solution whose cost and performance are predictable.

 ####  Performance
 Performance predictability focuses on predicting the resources needed to deliver a positive experience for your customers.
-Autoscaling, load balancing, and high availability are just some of the cloud concepts that support performance predictability.
+Autoscaling, load balancing, and high availability are just some cloud concepts that support performance predictability.
 If you suddenly need more resources, autoscaling can deploy additional resources to meet the demand, and then scale back when the demand drops.
-Or if the traffic is heavily focused on one area, load balancing will help redirect some of the overload to less stressed areas.
+Or if the traffic is heavily focused on one area, load balancing will help redirect some overload to less stressed areas.

 - Consistent experience for customers regardless of traffic
 - Autoscaling, load balancing, and high availability provide a consistence experience